Skill Sheet: What You Will Learn Here

 - Classification of chart patterns

-We will dive deeper into technical analysis in this module by learning more about patterns and indicators.
+We will dive deeper into technical analysis in this module, by trying to understand what is chart pattern in stock market.
 Let’s begin with an introduction to chart patterns.

 As we have seen, the artistry aspect of stock trading is seen as patterns that shape up when prices take distinct forms or shapes.
-These patterns give a clue on price moves and whether they will continue or reverse.
+These patterns called chart patterns in stock market give a clue on price moves and whether they will continue or reverse.

 Prices, as you already know, are determined by demand and supply, which in turn are driven by (you know again!) our emotions.
 Every price that we see flashing in front of us evokes an emotion, be it greed, fear, need, compulsion, joy or security.
 Patterns, therefore, are nothing but an aggregate of human emotions – a collective emotional state known as market psychology.

-Chart patterns are one of the most popular methods of trading.
+Chart patterns in technical analysis are one of the most popular methods of trading.
 As market psychology determines chart patterns, like human emotions and actions, they, too, are repetitive.

 The other important aspect of patterns is it also determines the behaviour or response to the pattern, which is also repetitive.